Paris Gentle Mates

-The Los Angeles Guerrillas M8 (commonly referred to as Los Angeles Guerrillas or LAG) are an American professional Call of Duty League (CDL) esports team based in Los Angeles.
-Los Angeles Guerrillas M8 is owned by French esports organization Gentle Mates.
+The Paris Gentle Mates (formerly known as Los Angeles Guerrillas and Los Angeles Guerrillas M8) are a French professional Call of Duty League (CDL) esports team based in Paris.
+Paris Gentle Mates is owned by French esports organization Gentle Mates.
 The Guerrillas were formerly owned by Kroenke Sports & Entertainment from its founding in 2019 to 2024.

 History

 On August 20, 2019, Activision Blizzard announced that Kroenke Sports & Entertainment had purchased one of the two new franchise slots for the Call of Duty League.
 According to ESPN, the publisher was looking to sell slots for approximately $25 million per team.
 On October 18, 2019, branding was revealed as the Los Angeles Guerrillas.
 The Guerrillas won their first major in franchise history during Major Two of the 2022 Call of Duty League.

 In December 2024, the franchise slot was sold to the French organization Gentle Mates and the team name was tweaked to the "Los Angeles Guerrillas M8".
+In November 2025, the team relocated to Paris and the name was changed to "Paris Gentle Mates".